-In Maine, there has been an 84% increase in Veteran homelessness alone since the pandemic began.
-The pandemic and affordable housing crisis have extended the amount of time it takes to connect people experiencing homelessness to housing from an average of 86 to 232 days.
+Homelessness in Maine continues to increase due in part to the economic fallout from the COVID-19 pandemic and the affordable housing crisis.
+In the first year of the pandemic, the amount of time it took to connect people experiencing homelessness to housing extended from an average of 86 to 232 days.

-We will not refer a client unless we believe it will work financially.
+Preble Street will not refer a client to you unless we believe the agreement will work financially.
 If we are referring a client to you, we have a plan.

-Our program provides professional support for you and your tenants.
+Our programs — which include Veterans Housing Services, Teen Housing Services, Health Services, and Rapid Re-Housing — provide professional support for you and your tenants.
 If you work with us, and a tenant issue arises, we can help mediate and resolve tenant issues through the professional support we provide.

 We work with clients both before and after they are housed, and for as long as they need to ensure stability.
 If a client is no longer enrolled in our program, our outreach staff can still provide check-ins.

-Supporting Veterans experiencing homelessness helps individuals and the greater community.
-If you have available units and want to rent them to Veterans experiencing homelessness, list them on Padmission, our free, user friendly listing database.
+Supporting people experiencing homelessness helps individuals and the greater community.
+If you have available units and want to rent them to people experiencing homelessness, please reach out to us at LandlordsHelp@preblestreet.org.

 FREQUENTLY ASKED QUESTIONS

-The role of Preble Street Veterans Housing Services (VHS) is to support Veteran tenants so they can meet the terms of their lease and be successful in rental housing.
+The role of Preble Street staff is to support tenants so they can meet the terms of their lease and be successful in rental housing.
 We help tenants overcome challenges in their tenancy, but we are not able to enforce rental-housing laws on the landlord’s behalf.
-Working with VHS in no way impacts a landlord’s duty to follow all applicable rental housing laws.
+Working with Preble Street in no way impacts a landlord’s duty to follow all applicable rental housing laws.

 Our goal is to provide landlords and tenants with an open line of communication to solve Landlord-Tenant concerns before the need of escalation.
-If you have any questions or concerns about a specific Veteran renting from you, please contact the case manager or organization working with that client.
+If you have any questions or concerns, please contact the case manager or organization working with that client.